The right to believe, to worship and witness

 "In order to provide spiritual assistance to persons on remand, at their request and with the permission of the body conducting the criminal proceedings, it is allowed to invite representatives of religious denominations registered in the Republic of Belarus to the pre-trial detention centre.
-The services of the ministers of religious confessions are paid at the expense of the persons who are obsessed with the guards," declares Paragraph 117.
+The services of the ministers of religious confessions are paid at the expense of the persons who are held on remand," declares Paragraph 117.

 However, the 30 June 2021 to the Interior Ministry Decree of 13 January 2004 stripped those held in Investigation Prison of the right to subscribe to newspapers and magazines.
 This would deprive them of the right to subscribe to any religious publications (see below).

 Rules for prisoners serving sentences in prisons (as set out in a 20 October 2000 Interior Ministry Decree, most recently amended on 10 August 2021) and in open prisons (as set out in a 13 January 2017 Interior Ministry Decree, most recently amended on 22 October 2019) note that prisons can have places of worship.
 However, the rules contain no guarantees of freedom of religion or belief for prisoners.

 Human rights defenders told Forum 18 that prisoners in open prisons can generally visit nearby places of worship if they wish to in non-working time.